luisg0nc/banger-link/README.md

 3. The bot will send back a YouTube link for the same song
    1. User may click Download
    2. Bot will download audio from youtube and upload to chat

+## Data

+This bot will keep track of the links it has already processed, so that it can keep track of mentions in a chat.
+This is done using a database, which is stored in the `data` folder.
+The database is a JSON file, and is managed using the `tinyDB` library.

 ## Credits